02 Feb Anti Sexual Harassment – FAQs Demystified!!

 Response: The question to answer is where did the Sexual Harassment occur?
 Law clearly defines the purview as ‘Sexual harassment at the workplace’.
 If Harassment has happened at home or other unofficial places, then this would not fall under the purview of Internal Committee team as part of this Act and need not be taken up for enquiry.
 However, as part of employee welfare, the organization’s HR can guide or counsel the couple or help the victim to file a police compliant if required.

-Q: In case incidence has taken place outside office, will HR have to take action?
+Q: In case the incidence has taken place outside office, will HR have to take action?

 Response: The definition of the workplace has undergone a drastic change over the last few years.
 The law clearly states any place where the complainant was deputed to, for work purposes.
 This includes any place that the complainant may visit, for official reasons.